 The 540-guest luxury ship is significantly larger than her seven smaller sister ships, but Silversea has managed to seamlessly deliver the same high level of service and excellence on this ship that past cruisers have grown to expect from the cruise line.

-When I first boarded, the Silver Spirit seemed much larger than her sister ships.
-However, after a few hours, I realized that many of the areas on the ship had a familiar feel of casual elegance and comfort.
+When first boarding, the Silver Spirit seems much larger than her sister ships.
+However, many of the areas on the ship have a familiar feel of casual elegance and comfort.
 And, although the public rooms were larger, they were still much more intimate and quiet than those seen on large cruise ships.

 Many of the common areas even have the same names as venues on the other Silversea ships such as The Bar, Observation Lounge, and Panorama Lounge.
 The rooms are just larger.
 The Bar is still on the same deck as the Theatre but has been moved to a mid-ship position next to the reception area.
 The Observation Lounge is forward on deck 11, but still has the telescope, resource materials, board games, and digital display map.
 The Panorama Lounge is aft on deck 9 and features piano music, tea in the afternoon, and an excellent outdoor seating area.

-I love the design of the Theatre.
-It has a main stage flanked by two smaller stages.
+The Theatre has a main stage flanked by two smaller stages.
 These smaller stages are used by the production singers and dancers and for holding extra screens for slides and videos.
 Each evening in the Theatre, the Silver Spirit either had a production show, a guest artist (singer or musician), or a movie.
 In the daytime, the Silver Spirit Theatre was well used by the educational and destination speakers.
-In addition, we had cooking demonstrations and the ever-popular bingo in the Theatre.
+In addition, there were cooking demonstrations and some ever-popular bingo in the Theatre.

 The Casino and the boutiques are located on deck 8 aft.
 Laws allow both to only be open when the ship is at sea.
 Connoisseur's Corner, a cigar and cognac bar, is also conveniently located on deck 8.